jianghao-zhang/Image-Hosting/README.md

 # Image-Hosting
-Image hosting for my personal obsidian notes.
+Image hosting for my personal blog and obsidian notes.
 All rights reserved.